MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailboxTransportService.md

 ```

 ### -SendProtocolLogPath
-!!!
-Exchange Server 2013

-The SendProtocolLogPath parameter specifies the location of protocol log storage for the Send connectors.
-The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Mailbox\\ProtocolLog\\SmtpSend.
-Setting the value of this parameter to $null disables protocol logging for all Send connectors on the server.
-However, setting this parameter to $null when the value of the ProtocolLoggingLevel or IntraOrgConnectorProtocolLoggingLevel attribute for any Send connector on the server is Verbose generates event log errors.
-The preferred method of disabling protocol logging is to use the Set-SendConnector cmdlet to set the ProtocolLoggingLevel parameter to None on each Send connector and to set the IntraOrgConnectorProtocolLoggingLevel parameter to None.

-!!!
-Exchange Server 2016

 The SendProtocolLogPath parameter specifies the location of the protocol log directory for the implicit and invisible intra-organization Send connector in the Mailbox Transport Submission service.
 The default location is %ExchangeInstallPath%TransportRoles\\Logs\\Mailbox\\ProtocolLog\\SmtpSend.
 Log files are automatically stored in the following subdirectories:

 - Submission: Protocol log files for the intra-organization Send connector in the Mailbox Transport Submission service.